s4ke/Master-Thesis/src/md/050-benchmarks.md

 If we combine these findings with the usability of our DSL, the minor overhead induced by PArrows is outweighed by their convenience and usefulness to the user.

-PArrows are an extendable formalism, they can be easily ported to further parallel Haskells while still maintaining interchangeability.
-It is straightforward to provide further implementations of algorithmic skeletons in PArrows.